 How to restart Finder on macOS

-Step 2: right click on the Finder icon in your Dock
+2) Right-click on the Finder icon in your Dock.

 Or you can do the following:

-Step 2: click the menu and hold Shift on your keyboard
+2) Click the Apple icon in the menu bar and hold Shift on your keyboard.

 Okay, how about one more way?